goc9000/megas2/README.md

 * Only master behavior supported
 * Operations complete instantaneously and always succeed
 * TWI bandwidth settings are ignored
+* Write collision detection not supported
+* Interrupts not supported

 #### USART